-As part of the treaty negotiations ending the 1998-99 Kosovo War, the United Nations set up an interim administration mission (UNMIK) in Kosovo, which functioned from 1999 to 2008, when Kosovo declared its independence.
-The UN issued stamps for this provisional governing body, and many of the UN-Kosovo sets have topical interest and were issued in small quantities.
+As part of the treaty negotiations ending the 1998-99 Kosovo War, the United Nations set up an interim administration mission (UNMIK) in Kosovo.
+The UN has since issued stamps for this provisional governing body, and many of the UN-Kosovo sets have topical interest and were issued in small quantities.
 In my opinion, the better UNMIK sets make far better investments than those issued by any of the three regular UN Offices (New York, Geneva, and Vienna).

-In 2005, UNMIK issued a set of stamps picturing Archeological Artifacts (Scott #38-41).
-50,000 were issued, and Scott '13 prices the unused set at $ 27.00.
-The set has potential multiple market appeal to collectors of Yugoslavia, United Nations, and Art Topicalists.
+In 2005, UNMIK issued a set of stamps picturing Native Handicrafts (Scott #31-34).
+50,000 were issued, and Scott '14 prices the unused set at $ 18.50.
+The set has dual appeal to collectors of United Nations and Art Topicalists.

 I continue to like the U.N. as a topic, long-term.
 The market for U.N.-related topicals should grow over the very long haul as institutions of world government develop in order to take on serious (and possibly existential) problems which can only be coped with globally.
 Despite the present inadequacy, corruption, and ineffectiveness of the U.N., I view its reform and gradual strengthening as a gradual but irresistible trend.